-Note to Reporters: The full report and photos are available at http://news.colostate.edu or http://tropical.atmos.colostate.edu/.
-An analysis of the 2013 forecast "bust" is available at: http://tropical.atmos.colostate.edu/Includes/Documents/Publications/2013season_short.pdf
+Note to Reporters: The full report and photos are available at http://tropical.atmos.colostate.edu/ or www.source.colostate.edu.

-Colorado State University researchers are predicting a below-average hurricane season for the Atlantic basin in 2014, citing the likely development of an El Niño event and unusual cooling of the tropical and sub-tropical Atlantic.
+Colorado State University researchers are predicting a well below-average hurricane season for the Atlantic basin in 2015, citing the likely development of a moderate to strong El Niño event as well as anomalous cooling of the tropical and sub-tropical Atlantic.

-The CSU Tropical Meteorology Project team is calling for nine named storms during the Atlantic hurricane season, between June 1 and Nov.
+The CSU Tropical Meteorology Project team is calling for seven named storms during the Atlantic hurricane season, which runs from June 1 to Nov.
 30. Of those, researchers expect three to become hurricanes and one to reach major hurricane strength (Saffir/Simpson category 3-4-5) with sustained winds of 111 miles per hour or greater.

 The team bases its forecasts on over 60 years of historical data that include Atlantic sea surface temperatures, sea level pressures, vertical wind shear levels (the change in wind direction and speed with height in the atmosphere), El Niño (warming of waters in the central and eastern tropical Pacific), and other factors.